 Mental health issues

-Fibromyalgia also shares associations with mental health conditions such as substance abuse, mood, anxiety, and eating disorders.
-The following diagnoses may coexist with fibromyalgia including:
+Those with fibromyalgia also often suffer from mental health conditions such as substance abuse, mood, anxiety, and eating disorders.
+They may also suffer from:

 - Bipolar disorder

 - Addictions (heroin, cocaine, alcoholism, or prescription pain medications)